Grade Level: 6 (5-6)

 One way that we can help prevent acid rain is by burning less fossil fuel.
 We can also make laws that prevent large factories from burning fossil fuels or that require them to limit (minimize) their pollutant output.
 Engineers have developed many useful technologies for this purpose, but the companies must adhere to the laws.
 For example, emissions from cars have been reduced because cars now have catalytic converters that remove the poisonous gases from exhaust fumes.

 Unfortunately, pollutants that contribute to acid rain may be carried hundreds of miles by wind before being deposited on the Earth.
 Because of this, it is sometimes difficult to determine the specific sources of these acid rain pollutants.
 For example, Canada has an acid rain problem because of manufacturing in the mid-western states of the U.S. Sulfur dioxides are produced in the industries in Ohio, Illinois and Pennsylvania and are carried over the land by the weather patterns.
 The acids then combine with rain over Canada and the Adirondack mountains in New York, making those lakes lifeless.
 Elsewhere, even though southern Norway has little heavy industry, 80% of its lakes are devoid of life or are on the critical list.
+Students can practice crafting their own case study for environmental policies using the Is That Legal?
+A Case of Acid Rain activity.

 acid: A substance whose pH is less than 7.